Frequently Asked Questions¶

 Think of it as: What would you tell a smart human to get them started vs. what should they discover through practice?

-Can GEPA work for program synthesis tasks?¶
+Can GEPA work for program synthesis / code evolution tasks?¶

 Framework Integration¶